Executive Productivity

 • LinkedIn posting cadence (target: 2-3 posts per week for visibility partners)

-• Podcast and webinar invitations (response within 48 hours)
+• Podcast and webinar invitations (response within 48 hours or the booker moves on)

 • Draft article status (outline, first draft, review, submitted, published)